JHU-NI-LAB/OpenLPT_Shake-The-Box/README.md

 # ShakeTheBox

 ShakeTheBox provides a C++ code for processing images in order to obtain tracks of particles seeded in the flow.
 Usually at least three cameras are needed to reconstruct 3D tracks.
+Anyone who uses this code and develop this code for their research should cite the following publication in their work：
+Tan S, Salibindla A, Masuk AUM, Ni R (2019) An open-source Shake-the-Box method and its performance evaluation.
+In: 13th International Symposium on Particle Image Velocimetry  ISPIV 2019

 Instructions on how to use this code are listed as follows: